IIFYM & Intro to Tracking Macros

 The principle behind following the IIFYM diet, is that you can eat whatever you want, as long as it fits your macros.
 So yes, you can enjoy things like pizza and bagels, if they fit into your macros that day, AND you can still reach your health and fitness goals!
 Now that’s not to say you can eat your daily carbohydrate goal in the form of donuts and candy – you want to be mindful of your sugar and sodium also.
 This “rule” of paying close attention to your micronutrients as well, prevents you from eating a bunch of junk food to “meet” your macro goals for the day.

 The key point here that I want you to keep in mind, is that most of your food choices should still consist of making healthy choices, choosing whole foods, limiting processed foods, etc. but you have the flexibility to enjoy foods you love without guilt, without restricting yourself and without it working against you!
-If you are interested in tracking macros, check out my online training page for coaching options!
+If you are interested in learning the ins and outs of macro tracking, check out my coaching and training program here.

 FAQ: Are calories and macros the same?
 If I’m hitting my macros, am I hitting my calories?